 Quolls are officially classified as a protected species, as they are becoming extinct.
 Therefore if you see one, no matter how annoyed or upset you may be, do not attempt to harm this animal as you may find yourself in a lot of trouble.
 If Quolls are in your area contact your local council.

 This may sound daunting but don’t stress - plenty of backyard chicken owners living in Quoll territory have their flocks last to a ripe old age.
-If you feel like you could be a bit more prepared, try the Predator Sensor Light, or Wire Mesh Flooring.
+If you feel like you could be a bit more prepared, try a Predator Sensor Light, or Wire Mesh Flooring.